DFE-Digital/get-help-with-tech/README.md

 1. [Sign in to Cloud Foundry](https://docs.cloud.service.gov.uk/get_started.html#sign-in-to-cloud-foundry) (using either your GOV.UK PaaS account or single sign-on, once you've enabled it for your account)
 2. Run `docker login` to log in to Docker Hub
-3. Run `make dev build push deploy` to build, push and deploy the Docker image to GOV.UK PaaS development instance
+3. Run `make dev release` to build, push and deploy the Docker image to GOV.UK PaaS development instance
 4. Test on https://get-help-with-tech-dev.london.cloudapps.digital
 5. Run `make staging promote FROM=dev` to deploy the -dev image to staging
 7. Test on https://get-help-with-tech-staging.london.cloudapps.digital